lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 As in 6LoWPAN {{RFC4944}}, IPv6 addresses are split into two 64-bit long fields;
 one for the prefix and one for the Interface Identifier (IID).
 These fields should be compressed.
-To allow a single rule, these values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
+To allow a single rule, these values are identified by their role (THG or APP) and not by their position in the frame (source or destination).
 The SCHC C/D must be aware of the traffic direction (upstream, downstream) to select the appropriate field.